-Sustainability reporting helps organizations set goals, measure performance and manage change in order to make their operations more economically, environmentally and socially responsible.
+Sustainability reporting helps organizations set goals, measure performance and manage change in order to have the greatest impact and make their operations more economically, environmentally and socially responsible.

 At the core of Anthem’s reporting efforts are the drive to understand the issues that matter most to our stakeholders and the commitment to convey our actions clearly.
 Transparency is key as we consider the material* aspects of our business operations.

-To better understand which issues are most important to our internal and external stakeholders, we follow a thorough assessment process, which includes:
+To better understand which issues are most important to our internal and external stakeholders, we follow an ongoing assessment process, which includes:

 - Measurement against sector environmental, social and governance (ES&G) performance benchmarks, including the SAM Corporate Sustainability Assessment

-- Review of the United Nations Sustainable Development Goals
+- Review of the United Nations Global Compact Principles and Sustainable Development Goals

-- Review of data points, guidance and feedback from shareholders, investors, third-party ES&G rating agencies and the Sustainability Accounting Standards Board
+- Review of data points, guidance and feedback from third-party ES&G rating agencies and reporting frameworks, including the Sustainability Accounting Standards Board

 - Review of data points from the JUST 100 survey, which is informed by public opinion research—a critical resource, given that Anthem serves more than 110 million people